Kennethborup/knowledgeDistillation/README.md

 ![Hinton Knowledge Distillation](/hintonKD.png)

 # Knowledge Distillation in PyTorch
 Simple PyTorch implementation of (Hinton) Knowledge Distillation and BaseDistiller class to easily extend to other distillation procedures as well.
+Knowledge distillation in the sense of Hinton et al. (2015) seek to transfer *knowledge* from a large pretrained model, *teacher*, to a smaller untrained model, *student*.
+If done correctly, one can obtain performance improvements over student models trained from scratch, and more recent adaptions of the knowledge distillation scheme has examples of students outperforming the teacher.
+More recent work has introduced different distillation losses, looked at different information to transfer from the teacher, and the size of the student amongst others.

 ## Install requirements
 To install the needed requirements in a new conda environment (HKD) use